Gardens, (Green) Squares, and Parks in Paris

 Away from all the noise is a place little known to the public – Square Saint-Gilles Grand-Veneur Pauline-Roland.
 The garden invites you to take a break from the Parisian noise, breathe in the sweet perfume of the rose garden, and feel the calmness radiating from the climbers and vines.

-Situated on the outside of Hotel du Grand-Veneur, the square is filled with maple trees that turn into a gorgeous shade of gold, red and yellow in the fall.
+Situated outside Hotel du Grand-Veneur, the square is lined with maple trees that turn a gorgeous shade of gold, red, and yellow in the fall.

 Address: 9 rue du Grand-Veneur